If I had to pick only one points or miles program to earn points for free travel it would be Chase Ultimate Rewards points.

 One strategy I use when applying for credit cards is to wait till the sign up bonus is higher than normal.
 That way I earn more points for applying for credit cards.

 All the Chase credit cards that earn Ultimate Rewards points offer good category bonuses.

-The Ink cards earn 5X points per $1 at office supply stores and on cell phone, landline, internet and cable TV services.
-I pay my cell phone, internet and cable bills with an Ink card on autopay so I earn over 12,000 Ultimate Rewards points a year just for paying those bills.
-Occasionally I will also purchase gift cards at office supply stores (more on that later).
+The Ink Plus and Ink Business Cash earn 5X points per $1 at office supply stores and on cell phone, landline, internet and cable TV services.
+I pay my cell phone, internet and cable bills with my Ink Business Cash on autopay so I earn over 12,000 Ultimate Rewards points a year just for paying those bills.
+Occasionally I will also purchase gift cards at office supply stores.

 The Chase Sapphire Preferred card earns 2X points per $1 on travel and dining so I make sure to use it whenever I spend money in those categories.